itsjasonlee/Bot/README.md

 - [ ] Task 4
 -
 -### To Do
--Create a HTML website for the final report.
-A layout that supports @Whomever is doing the final website -Create more counter to preprocess the data for the rest of the visualization -Create some of the Vis's @Michael Chan
+- [ ]Create a HTML website for the final report.
+A layout that supports @Whomever is doing the final website
+- [ ]Create more counter to preprocess the data for the rest of the visualization
+- [ ] Create some of the Vis's @Michael Chan